 A Code of Conduct, designed to embody broad ethical principles, is necessarily drawn up in general terms.
 The Rules of Conduct indicate the manner in which members are required to conduct themselves in most situations.
 For situations not specifically encompassed by the Rules, the principle to be followed is that, in any conflict between a member's personal interests and those of the wider community, the latter should take precedence.

-Code of Conduct - (13 September 2016 - Revised text in bold italics)
+Code of Conduct - Revised December 2022

 All members of the Institute shall at all times: